taxfyle/lb-issue-repro/README.md

 Istio has a `Gateway` configured to listen on port 443 for HTTPS traffic.
 The `VirtualService` is what routes traffic to the right port based on the hostname.

+This architecture is the same as the one referenced [here](https://cloud.google.com/architecture/exposing-service-mesh-apps-through-gke-ingress#cloud_ingress_and_mesh_ingress).